-Investments in equity method investees are those for which the Company has the ability to exercise significant influence but does not control and is not the primary beneficiary.
-Under this method of accounting, the Company's investment is recorded initially at cost and subsequently adjusted for its proportionate share of the net earnings or losses.
-The Company evaluates its equity method investments for impairment whenever events or changes in circumstances indicate that the carrying amounts of such investments may not be recoverable.
+Investments in equity method investees are those for which we have the ability to exercise significant influence but does not control and is not the primary beneficiary.
+Under this method of accounting, our investment is recorded initially at cost and subsequently adjusted for our proportionate share of the net earnings or losses.
+We evaluate our equity method investments for impairment whenever events or changes in circumstances indicate that the carrying amounts of such investments may not be recoverable.

-In January 2023, the Company acquired a 51% ownership interest in Byrna LATAM, a corporate joint venture formed to expand the Company's operations and presence in South American markets, for \$0.5 million.
-The Company accounts for the investment in the joint venture using the equity method the Company does not have voting control of Byrna LATAM.
-Additionally, the Company does not have substantive participating rights that would result in the Company having control of Byrna LATAM.
+In January 2023, we acquired a 51% ownership interest in Byrna LATAM, a corporate joint venture formed to expand our operations and presence in South American markets, for \$0.5 million.
+We account for the investment in the joint venture using the equity method because the Company does not have voting control of Byrna LATAM.
+Additionally, we do not have substantive participating rights that would result in us having control of Byrna LATAM.

-The Company recorded its share of the joint venture's loss of \$0.2 million in the Consolidated Statements of Operations and Comprehensive Loss as other expense.
-The carrying value of the Company's investment in the joint venture at February 28, 2023 is \$0.35 million and is recorded in investment in joint venture in the Consolidated Balance Sheets.
-In January 2023, the Company loaned \$1.6 million to Byrna LATAM, which is recorded as loan to joint venture in the Consolidated Balance Sheets at February 28, 2023.
+We recorded our share of the joint venture's loss during the three and six months ended May 31, 2023 of \$0.2 million and \$0.3 million in the Consolidated Statements of Operations and Comprehensive Loss as other expense.
+The carrying value of our investment in the joint venture at May 31, 2023 is \$0.2 million and is recorded in investment in joint venture in the Consolidated Balance Sheets.
+In January 2023, we loaned \$1.6 million to Byrna LATAM, which is recorded as loan to joint venture in the Consolidated Balance Sheets.